tom-sherman/koka-react/README.md

 - JSX is replaced with bare function calls
 - Child elements are constructed in a `children` lambda.
 This allows for standard control flow (if/else, while loops, etc) instead of being forced into using expressions.

+## Example

+This is proposed syntax/api, ofc subject to change.

 ```koka
 fun counter()
   val count = state(0)